 The causes of lameness are many and varied.
 Many causes of lameness are simple and easily treated, in such cases your horses can easily be examined and treated at your yard whilst more complex cases are best worked up at our well equipped Newbiggin facilities.

-Following our initial examination, we will use nerve and joints blocks to localise the source of pain.
+Following our initial examination, we will use nerve and joint blocks to localise the source of pain.
 This involves placing small volumes of local anaesthetic at specific sites on the affected limb to desensitise individual regions, following this will re-evaluate the horse to see if there has been a change in the level of lameness.
 Once we have localised the source of pain, we will use appropriate diagnostic imaging, normally either ultrasound or radiography.
 In some instances, we will advise referral for advanced diagnostic imaging to aid in our diagnosis.

 Radiography is principally used to assess bone and joint disease.
 Individual tissues within the body will absorb different levels of Xrays, this difference in absorption is what creates our radiograph image that we can use to identify areas of disease and damage.
 Our digital radiography machine is mobile so allows for radiographs to be obtained on yard for horses that are unable to be brought to our Newbiggin clinic.